-1. Define the following terms:
+- 1. Define the following terms:

-a.
+- a.
 Change in enthalpy

-b.
+- b.
 Bond energy

-c.
+- c.
 State function

-d.
+- d.
 Activation energy

-e.
+- e.
 Thermodynamics

-f.
+- f.
 First Law of Thermodynamics

-g.
+- g.
 Entropy

-h.
+- h.
 Second Law of Thermodynamics

-2. tion is determined to be spontaneous at 25 °C. Does that mean it will automatically happen you mix the reactants at 25 °C?
+- 2. A reaction is determined to be spontaneous at 25 °C. Does that mean it will automatically happen when you mix the reactants at 25 °C?

-3. A reac tion has a positive ΔH .
+- 3. A reaction has a positive ΔH .
 Is it exothermic or endothermic?

-4. much ! eactions occur, and each causes the beaker in which it is done to get hot.
-The first one gets hotter than the second, however.
+- 4. Two reactions occur, and each causes the beaker in which it is done to get hot.
+The first one gets much hotter than the second, however.
 The same number of moles of reactant are used in each.
-It's of the reactions are -355 kJ/mole and -214 kJ/mole, which belongs to the first reaction?
+If the Δ H's of the reactions are -355 kJ/mole and -214 kJ/mole, which belongs to the first reaction?